 But have shown partiality in the law.”

 a.
-You have departed from the way: The priests should have held the word of God in knowledge, reverence, and obedience.
+You have departed from the way: The priests should have kept the word of God with knowledge, reverence, and obedience.
 Instead, they departed from the way and therefore caused many to stumble at the law.

 b.
 Therefore I also have made you contemptible and base before all the people: Because the priests of Malachi’s day fell so far short of God’s ideal for them, the people held them in contempt.

 B. God exposes and condemns their treachery, especially in their marriages.